 Upon successful completion and road test I often get the affectionate hug with the "thank you" as metal reinforced nether regions get forced into my upper neck area--most uncomfortable, but a necessary part it would seem of fixing Sprinters in an expedient fashion!

 I supposed I have yet to meet any AMERICAN female "co driver" who wears Chanel #5--(usually reserved for English ladies who wear tweed or Burberry) simply implies & reminds me of "boxed ears", searing pain at the hand of an aunt when I was a kid; or ladies at church wearing the same perfume, and a draped fox stole with beady glass eyes!
 That bloody fashion item that always seem to be staring at me and about to bite at any unsuspecting moment when sitting in pew and force to listen to something I didn't have a clue about, nor had interest !
-Always scared the Bejesus out of me as a 5 year old!
+Always scared the Bejesus out of me as a 5 year old!:thumbdown:

 All the best and I hope this post was helpful.